Tupo26/Unity_IK_HumanoidGaitAnimator/README.md

 # Unity_IK_HumanoidGaitAnimator

 Heavily WIP.
 Ground work for 2D animated character controller for Unity.
 Also implements IK for animating character’s legs.
-The work os heavily incomplete and contains debug -functions, duplicate code and code that is commented out("deprecated").
+The work is heavily incomplete and contains debug -functions, duplicate code and code that is commented out("deprecated").
 Generated animation works on variable movement speed, even surfaces and slopes.

 CharacterControl.cs contains code for moving 2D character in 2D environment.
 It simulates walking, dashing and jumping.